-Hating your bodies means you do incredibly unhealthy things like put yourself on a restrictive diet, drink a laxative tea or abuse drugs to lose weight and ‘look’ healthier.
-WTF?!
+Hating your bodies means you do incredibly unhealthy things like putting yourself on a restrictive diet, drink a laxative tea or abuse drugs to lose weight and ‘look’ healthier.

 Body shame stops you from going on dates or wearing a swimsuit in front of people or taking photos with our friends.

 Body hate prevents you from going to the doctor for a pap smear or prostate exam or just a general check-up because you’re afraid of being shamed.